The Best Time to Visit New York City

 1. Santorini Dave The Hotel Expert

 Many locals head out of town over Memorial Weekend so it can actually be a little quieter than usual, if anything.
-It’s a great time to visit if you like military ships and fighter jet flyovers.
+I think it’s a great time to visit if you like military ships and fighter jet flyovers.

 6. Best Time for Fall Colors in New York City